mike99mac/minimy-mike99mac/README.md

 This document  is based on *The smart boombox cookbook* which also describes the construction of a boombox.
-It is on the Web at: https://github.com/mike99mac/mycroft-tools/blob/master/smartBoombox.pdf It focuses on how to get the *software stack* running, and starts from the very beginning.
+It is on the Web at: https://github.com/mike99mac/mycroft-tools/blob/master/smartBoombox.pdf

+This document focuses on how to get the entire *software stack* running, and starts from the very beginning.

 # Put it all together